-The missing angle in the Shane Jones-Air New Zealand affair – what are tea-drinkers from the provinces supposed to do for a brew while stranded at Auckland airport?
+The missing angle in the Shane Jones-Air New Zealand affair – what are tea-drinkers from the provinces supposed to do when stranded at Auckland airport?

 Regional development minister Shane Jones is right; we northern provincials can no longer fly directly to the Capital.

-Or we face a long period cooling our heels.
+Or we can face a long period cooling our heels.

-Tea at the domestic terminal can be a desultory affair, so if it’s a nice day, I often walk over to the international terminal, where things are marginally better.
+Tea at the domestic terminal is a desultory affair, so if it’s a nice day, I often walk over to the international terminal, where things are marginally better.

 This is one of those days, and with three whole hours to kill before my next flight, I order a pot of tea and settle down in a seat in the sun to do some reading.